Children and Young People

 Sunday School & Creche

-In school term time the Sunday School meet during the church service, in the Guide Hall on Dog Well Wynd, starting at 09:30.
+In school term time the Sunday School meet during the church service, in the extension behind the church: enter by the second of the side doors.
+We are grateful to the Girl Guide Association locally for the use of their Guide Hall on Dog Well Wynd, but what an improvement it is to be in the same building as the the Sunday service.
+Sunday School starts at 09:30.
 There is a creche available for the under 3's (though do remember, the creche is an offer for the ease of parents: young ones really are welcome throughout the service!).
-There are currently about a dozen children ranging in age from birth to 10 years.
+There are currently upwards of a dozen children ranging in age from birth to 10 years.

 The children join the congregation for communion and the later part of the service and collectively they give a short presentation to the congregation about what they have been doing.
 The syllabus is normally in line with the weekly lectionary, but singing and craftwork also feature.